-To satisfy the applied learning experience requirement, students must complete a minimum of 75 hours as part of the experience and earn an S in an APPL course:
+To satisfy the applied learning experience requirement, students must complete a minimum of 75 hours as part of the experience and earn an S in APPL290.
+Applied learning experiences may fall into one or more of the following categories:

 - Propose your own applied learning experience!
 We want to support you pursuing the experiences that are meaningful and valuable to you.
 Use this link to propose your own applied learning experience.
 The form will ask you for a brief description and rationale that will be sent to the Applied Learning Committee for approval.
 At the end of the semester, you’ll be required to upload a reflection about your experiences to the Moodle site for the APPL course in order to earn an S in the APPL course.